 I know there are many software programs for business bookkeeping out there that are likely just as good but in my opinion QuickBooks (both Desktop and Online), for its ease of use and practical functions, is by far the best for a small business.

-Please note this blog refers to using QuickBooks Desktop.
-Stay tuned for my blog on QuickBooks Online.
+Please note this blog refers to using QuickBooks Desktop which Intuit is trying to move away from and focus solely on QuickBooks Online.

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is also subject to change without notice.